hiteshjoshi1/microservice-docker-cart-example/README.md

 - If you are building it in docker, this configuration is downloaded and then used.
 For some reason i was not able to connect config project with  github from docker even after setting up ssh.

 - In order to run these locally without docker, you need to have a Rabbit MQ and Sql Server started and running as a service.
 With docker , docker will bring them up.
+RabbitMQ is needed for zipkin  server so that logs are sent by your application to Zipkin.
+You can replace this RabbitMQ with Kafka.

 - I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory from where they can be mounted to docker volumes.
 - <b>install.sh</b> will also take care of bringing all containers using docker-compose.